 (Ministers' detachment from the consequences of their decisions raises the question of the role of the civil service in implementing those decisions.
 Follow this link if you want to know whether civil servants must always obey orders.)

 And it's worth stressing that the problem summarised above to some extent affects senior people in almost every organisation, including Permanent Secretaries and other senior officials.
-One extreme example was after Hurricane Katrina devastated New Orleans when a huge crowd of mostly black and poor people descended on the convention centre and the Head of the Federal Emergency Management Agency said that "We're seeing people that we didn't know exist".
+One could hardly be an effective army officer if you were not to some extent indifferent to the suffering that might be experienced by your troops, let alone the suffering of your enemy.
+Another example was after Hurricane Katrina devastated New Orleans when a huge crowd of mostly black and poor people descended on the convention centre and the Head of the Federal Emergency Management Agency said that "We're seeing people that we didn't know exist".
 A more accurate comment might have been that "We're seeing people that we didn't realise we were supposed to care about".

 Also, and again like most senior executives in large organisations, senior politicians have learned to compromise and to adopt the organisation’s views as their own.
 You certainly do not get into a boardroom, or the Cabinet, by being the odd one out, always questioning one’s superiors.
 And it follows that officials’ sensible and politically wise advice might not trump a Minister’s loyalty to a political cause, or overcome their career ambitions.
 John Crace puts it rather more strongly in I Never Promised You a Rose Garden: